sarwarerror/RABIDS/DOC.md

 ## Module: `ghostintheshell`

 **Description:**
-Provides a covert reverse shell by leveraging the Discord API.
-The payload connects to Discord as a bot and listens for commands from a specific user, allowing for remote command execution on the victim's machine.
+Provides a covert reverse shell via HTTP server communication.
+The payload connects to your HTTP C2 server for remote command execution.

 **How it works:**

-The payload logs into Discord using the provided bot token.
-It then waits for messages from the specified `creatorId`.
-Any message received from that user is executed as a shell command, and the output is sent back as a message to the same Discord channel.
+The payload connects to your HTTP server, registers itself, and polls for commands every 2 seconds.
+Commands are executed and results are sent back via HTTP POST.

 **Options:**

-- `discordToken`: The authentication token for your Discord bot.
+- `serverUrl`: The URL of your HTTP C2 server (e.g., `http://your-server.com:8080`).
-- `creatorId`: Your unique Discord user ID.
-The bot will only accept commands from this user to prevent unauthorized access.

 ---